Trying to write Korean names in English seems simple—until you look closer

 Hong Gil Dong

-cross eyed girl looking confused
+A cross-eyed girl looking confused

-This is where things get interesting—a polite way of saying confusing and infuriating
+This is where things get “interesting”—a polite way of saying confusing and infuriating

 Korean given names are typically two syllables.
 Take the example used throughout this post—Gil Dong.
-There are exceptions (the most common being one-syllable given names), but the majority of Korean given names follow this format.
+There are exceptions—the most common being one-syllable given names.
+But the majority of Korean given names follow this format.

 But when we use initials with Korean given names, we usually use two initials.
 So, you’d write Hong Gildong as Hong G. D. This makes sense when you write the name as Hong Gil Dong.
 But not when you write it as Hong Gildong or Hong Gil-dong.
 That would be like Christine Smith writing her name as C. T. Smith.
-Just because the second syllable starts with ‘t’ doesn’t mean you should use it as an initial.
+Just because the second syllable starts with “t” doesn’t mean you should use it as an initial.

-So technically, to write Hong Gil-dong’s name using his family name and first initial, you should write it Hong G. But this would give no indication what the second half of his given name is.
+So technically, to write Hong Gil-dong’s name using his family name and first initial, you should write it Hong G. But this would give no indication as to what the second half of his given name is.

-Enter the Olympic roster—This should clear things up!
+Enter the Olympic roster—this should clear things up!

 Not at all!
 According to my research, Olympic athletes must provide two names.
-They must provide their name as it appears in their passport and their ‘preferred name.
+They must provide their name as it appears in their passport and their “preferred” name.
 I take this to mean “How you’d like your name displayed.”

-So I looked at the roster of Korean athletes on the Olympic page (you can sort by country—Republic of Korea).
+So, I looked at the roster of Korean athletes on the Olympic page (you can sort by country—Republic of Korea).
 I noticed that none of the given names were hyphenated.
 I assumed this must be some Olympic committee rule or a limitation of the system.
 Though examining the regulations on names, this doesn’t seem to be the case.
 Most of the Korean given names were written as one word (Gildong).
 But there were several exceptions, where given names were written as two words (Gil Dong).

-rugby sevens ball
+A close up of a rugby sevens ball

 But I’ve been watching a fair amount of the Olympics.
 And I’ve noticed some oddities when it comes to given names and the use of initials.